BioRender uses R (version 4.2.2) to compute results for all statistical analyses.

 Levene’s test of equal variances

-Parametric t-tests and one-way ANOVAs have the assumption that the variances of each sample group are approximately equal (i.e. the standard deviation of the sample groups are approximately the same).
+Parametric t-test and ANOVA have the underlying assumption that the variance in observations in different groups in your data is approximately the same.
 We run Levene’s test of equal variances to check if your dataset violates this assumption.
-If your dataset does not have equal variances between groups, we recommend a two-sample t-test or a one-way ANOVA with Welch’s correction, which accounts for unequal variances between groups.
-We use the function levene_test from rstatix.
+If variances differ, we recommend Welch’s correction to accommodate unequal variances in t-tests or ANOVA.
+This check uses the levene_test function from rstatix.

 Two-sample t-test (and nonparametric tests)